 In Deep Learning, writing less code would give outstanding results provided that the right parameters are used and the hyperparameters are fine-tuned.

 Deep Learning Frameworks

 So far we got a brief intuition about Deep Learning.
-Based on the Deep Learning Framework popularity, below are the 5 Deep Learning framework list you could use in your next project.
+Based on the CNN Deep Learning Framework popularity, below are the 5 Deep Learning frameworks list you could use in your next project.
 We have provided sample code for 3 out of the 5 frameworks implemented in Python.

-Developed and maintained by Francois Chollet, Keras is a user-friendly application programming interface which minimizes the user actions number and provides clear feedback on error.
-You could easily add new modules in Keras and all are described in Python code.
+Developed and maintained by Francois Chollet, Keras is a user-friendly application programming interface that minimizes the user action number and provides clear feedback on error.
+You could easily add new modules in the Keras model fit and all are described in Python code.

 You can add layers to this model using the .add() method.